WHAT IS FASCIA?

 TECHNIQUES USED TO 'RELEASE' ADHESIONS:

-At REVIVE Sport & Spine, we employ many different techniques to release these adhesions, diminish the pain and restore range of motion.
-This release can be accomplished through active stretching and release methods, tool assisted techniques as well as some forms of self myofascial release techniques that are often taught ot patient to maintain motion when away from the office.
+At Revive Sport & Spine, we employ many different techniques to release these adhesions, diminish the pain, and restore range of motion.
+This release can be accomplished through active stretching and release methods, tool assisted techniques, dynamic cupping therapy as well as some forms of self myofascial release techniques that are often taught to patient to help maintain motion when away from the office.
 It also must be addressed that myofascial treatment can, at times, be uncomfortable.
 Some adhesions require more pressure or more repetitions to release but once the treatment is complete and the tissue has healed, the restored pain-free motion will balance the discomfort.